dharanidadi/Week_0/README.md

 #### **Create a new package**

 Let’s create one ourselves.
-When we want to create packages, we need to work in a very specific ROS workspace, which is known as the catkin workspace.
-The **catkin workspace** is the directory in your hard disk where your own ROS packages must reside in order to be usable by ROS.
-Usually, the catkin workspace directory is called *catkin_ws* .
+When we want to create packages, we need to work in a specific ROS workspace.
+We shall use the *catkin_ws* that has been created already.

-Usually, the *catkin_ws* is created in the home folder of your user account.
-The catkin workspace has been already created and initialized for you.

 Go to the src folder inside *catkin_ws* :